Department of Finance

 FIN 5633.
 Investment Theory and Problems.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 A study of investment analysis and decision making with regard to financial instruments traded in organized markets.
 Topics include descriptions and functions of markets; impact of market structure on market efficiency and security pricing; valuation of stocks, bonds, and options; analysis of risk and return characteristics of investment alternatives; and selection and management of bond and stock portfolios.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5723.
 Fixed Income Analysis.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 Develops a framework for the analysis of fixed income securities, valuation and risk-return characteristics of these instruments, and trading and portfolio strategies.
 Various data sources and financial software used to integrate theoretical concepts with practical applications.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5733.
 Banking and the Financial Services Industry.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 The study of management practices applicable to banks and other firms operating in the financial services industry.
 Bank management practices using an asset/liability management approach are emphasized.
 Topics include major trends and developments having an impact on the financial services industry.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5813.
 Corporate Valuation.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 The techniques and issues involved in making long-term investment decisions and valuing the financial claims on a company.
 Topics include the concepts of the cost of capital and financial structure, dividend policy, risk assessment and management, forecasting, and cash flow analysis.
 (Same as ACC 5913.
 Credit cannot be earned for both FIN 5813 and ACC 5913.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5823.
 Corporate Restructuring.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 Evaluation of corporate restructurings including mergers, acquisitions, divestitures, leveraged buyouts and recapitalizations are covered.
 Topics include ethics, strategy, due diligence, valuation, synergies, leverage, liquidity, control, accounting, deal structuring, post-merger integration and legal/regulatory considerations.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5833.
 International Financial Management.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 The theory of business finance as applied to the operations of multinational firms.
 The determinants of exchange rates and the management of exchange rate risk are analyzed in terms of their impact on how a multinational corporation functions in the international setting.
 Topics include the financial analysis and control of foreign investment decisions, management of working capital, participation in the international capital markets, financing of international trade, and management of corporate risk.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5853.
 Entrepreneurial Financial Management.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 The course focuses on the financial needs and conditions unique to the small firm that arise as it progresses from the development stage through the start-up, expansion, and harvesting stages.
 Topics include comparison of operating and managerial characteristics, valuation issues, and financial alternatives.
 (Formerly titled "Entrepreneurial Business Finance.")
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5943.
 Financial Statement Analysis.
 (3-0) 3 Credit Hours.

-Prerequisite: FIN 5633 or an equivalent; and ACC 3033 or ACC 3053 or an equivalent.
+Prerequisite: ACC 3033 or ACC 3053 or an equivalent.

 FIN 6213.
 Derivatives Markets and Instruments.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 An examination of derivative financial instruments such as options and futures and their potential role in controlling portfolio risk.
 Valuation and the risk and return characteristics of these instruments, as well as trading and portfolio strategies, will be developed.
 (Formerly titled "Speculative Markets and Securities.")
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6223.
 Corporate Risk Management.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 An understanding of derivative instruments and their application in corporate risk management is developed.
 The topics covered reflect the fact that management of risk in the corporate context is a source of competitive advantage and growth.
 Derivative instruments such as options, futures, and swaps are analyzed.
 The choice of different instruments and their properties in managing corporate risk is examined.
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 FIN 6313.
 Modeling of Financial Decision Making.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 Computer models of financial problems commonly encountered in industry are developed.
 Topics include financial statement analysis, financial planning and forecasting, capital investment analysis, and financing decisions.
 Applications to investment analysis include security and options valuations, performance analysis, and portfolio management.
 Decision making under uncertainty is examined through various techniques, including simulation.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6323.
 Financial Data Analytics and FinTech Lab.
 (3-0) 3 Credit Hours.

 Prerequisite: FIN 5023 and FIN 5633.
 Many aspects of finance require an intermediary (middleman) to allow the exchange of assets and information, facilitate payment/transactions, raise capital, and provide financial advice and financial management services.
 Technology is changing the way financial intermediaries deliver all of these services.
 This course first lays an informational foundation in five finance content areas: Payments/Currency, Equity Capital Markets, Debt Capital markets, Financial Consumption/Advice, and Financial Investments/Advice.
 The current financial systems that serve these areas and the technology disrupting the existing business models are covered.
 Second, students learn data collection and machine learning techniques which are often the source of technology revolutionizing financial intermediation.
 Using the information from the content areas and data collection/machine learning, students undertake a final project to demonstrate their understanding of the materials.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6543.
 Credit Analysis.
 (3-0) 3 Credit Hours.